 Would you like your breakfast to be more diverse and healthier?
 You wouldn’t be alone.
-We’re going to see how an oatmeal with whole plant-based foods (WFPB) can achieve just that.
+We’re going to see how WFPB oatmeal (whole foods plant-based) can achieve just that.

 Breakfasts need to work.
 Imagine you overslept and need to leave in 20 minutes!
 Can you still have a decent breakfast?
 Yes, you can.

 Whether you’re only preparing for a regular day at work or having going out for a trip or a workout.
 Breakfasts need to provide lots of energy, usually in a convenient and delicious way.
-All that is best provided by whole plant-based foods.
+Let’s see how to master this with whole plant-based foods.

 Which Type of Oats

 Whole rolled oats or steel-cut oats are fine.
 If they are partly damaged or shredded-like the porridge will be thicker due to more starch mingling with the water.

 I found that whole rolled oats with no or barely any broken parts yields a smooth and creamy consistency (with a little more than two parts water) with a pleasant bite.

 If you have a little more broken parts, then a water ratio of 1:2.5 results in a super smooth porridge.
 Too many broken oats will make the porridge too sticky or require so much water that you’ll mainly eat water.